Delaunay surfaces of prescribed mean curvature in $\mathrm{Nil}_3$ and $\widetilde{SL_2}(\mathbb{R})$: Introduction

-\begin{defi} Let be $\h\in C^1([-1,1])$.
-An immersed, oriented surface $\sig$ in $\Ekt$ has \emph{prescribed mean curvature} $\h$ if its mean curvature function $H_\sig$ is given by

-where $\eta:\sig\rightarrow T\Ekt$ is the unit normal vector field on $\sig$, $\xi$ is the vertical Killing vector field in $\Ekt$ and $\langle\eta_p,\xi\rangle=:\nu_p$ is the so-called angle function of $\sig$. \end{defi} For short, we will say that $\sig$ is an $\h$-\emph{surface}.
-Again, we point out that for certain choices of the prescribed function, the $\Hss$ have already appeared in the literature: \begin{itemize} \item If $\h=H_0\in\R$, then the $\Hss$ in $\Ekt$ are just the surfaces with constant mean curvature equal to $H_0$. \item If $\h(y)=y,\ \forall y\in[-1,1]$, the mean curvature is given by $H_\sig(p)=\nu_p$, i.e. is the angle function.
-These surfaces correspond to translating solitons of the mean curvature flow for the Killing vector field $\xi$, and its study has started in $\mkr$ \cite{LiMa} and $\nil$ \cite{Pip}. \end{itemize} Note that if $\Ekt$ is non-isometric to $\skr$, the $\Hss$ arise when we prescribe a function $\H\in C^1(\S^2_\mathfrak{g})$ that is \emph{rotationally symmetric}, i.e. it only depends on the height in $\S^2_\mathfrak{g}$ measured in the $\xi$-direction.

-Among the classical results in the CMC surface theory in $\r3$, one of the most celebrated is the classification due to Delaunay of the complete, rotational CMC surfaces as round spheres, cylinders, unduloids and nodoids.
-In the literature, these surfaces are commonly known as \emph{Delaunay surfaces}.

-Regarding CMC surfaces in the $\Ekt$ spaces, a similar classification result has been achieved in the product spaces $\mkr$ by \cite{HsHs,PeRi}, in the Heisenberg space $\nil$ by \cite{Tom}, in the universal cover of the special linear group $\sl$ by \cite{Gor,Tor} and in the Berger spheres $\sb$ by \cite{Tor}.
-If the constant mean curvature $H_0$ satisfies $4H_0^2+\kappa>0$, the rotational CMC surfaces roughly behave as the Delaunay surfaces in $\r3$.
-The value $\sqrt{-\kappa}/2$ for $\kappa<0$ is known as the \emph{critical value}; there exists a rotational sphere with CMC equal to $H_0$ if and only if $H_0>\sqrt{-\kappa}/2$.
-For $H_0\leq\sqrt{-\kappa}/2$, entire graphs are the canonical, rotational examples intersecting orthogonally the axis of rotation.

-We must emphasize that only for the case $\kappa>0$, there exist rotational CMC tori.
-Otherwise, i.e. for $\kappa\leq0$, no rotational CMC tori exist.
-Note that only for $\tau=0$ this is trivial by applying Alexandrov's reflection technique with respect to vertical planes.

-For prescribed mean curvature surfaces in $\r3$, a \emph{Delaunay-type classification result} was exhibited in \cite{BGM1}.
-Under necessary and sufficient assumptions on $\H\in C^1(\S^2)$, the authors proved that the rotational examples behave the same as the classical Delaunay surfaces in $\r3$.
-As a matter of fact, no rotational $\H$-tori exist.
-The arbitrariness of $\H$ made hopeless to find a first integral of the system of ODE's obtained from the condition of being rotationally invariant, even for concrete choices.
-Instead, the authors analyzed the geometric properties of rotational $\H$-surfaces by means of a \emph{phase plane} analysis.
+We highlight the \emph{Delaunay-type classification result} achieved in \cite{BGM1}.
+Under necessary and sufficient assumptions on the prescribed function, the authors proved that the rotational $\H$-surfaces behave the same as the CMC Delaunay surfaces in $\r3$.
+The arbitrariness of the prescribed function made hopeless to find a first integral, even for concrete choices.
+Instead, the geometric properties of the rotational $\H$-surfaces were analyzed by means of a \emph{phase plane} analysis.
+Inspired by these techniques, the author achieved a Delaunay-type classification result for $\h$-surfaces in $\mkr$ \cite{Bue3}.